-For more information, see "Overview of the SAS Metadata Server and Its Initial Configuration" in the SAS Intelligence Platform: System Administration Guide.
+For more information, see "Overview of the SAS Metadata Server and Its Initial Configuration" in Chapter 2 of SAS Intelligence Platform: System Administration Guide.

 Deployment Accounts: Type of Accounts

 Select whether to use internal accounts when appropriate.
 Internal user accounts are accounts known only to SAS and are created and authenticated internally in metadata rather than externally.